sdt6585/convergence-docs/Game Design Document.md

 ## Eternity's Gates

-The Event Horizon of the Lodestone is the termination point of the 21 major cosmic filaments that connect billions of galaxies.
+The Event Horizon of the Lodestone is the termination point of the major cosmic filaments that connect billions of galaxies.

-5 of the 21 filaments are serviced with gates that direct traffic into their connected Super Clusters.
+4 of the filaments are serviced with gates that direct traffic into their connected Super Clusters.

 The filaments are labeled:

 - AE: Extension of Alpha Centuari and connect super-clusters that Humans traversed in their Odyssey from Sol
 - TR: Network of conquered worlds that once comprised the Troydian Empire
 - CT: The Altaformed systems of C'Thanian influence and origin
-- CAR-0: The first allied system governed by the Confederation of Allied Races with shared trading rules
+- CAR-0: The first allied system governed by the Confederation of Allied Races with shared trading rules.
+It is mostly unexplored
-- CAR-1: A mutual resource extraction venture into a nearby otherwise unexplored cosmic filament

 ## Lore